 3.2.1 Effect of pH

-The results show that increasing the pH from 5 to 7 increases the process efficiency but increasing the pH from 7 to 9 does not significantly improve the process performance.
+The results show that increasing the pH from 5 to 7 increases the process efficiency, but increasing the pH from 7 to 9 does not significantly improve the process performance.
 Therefore, the best pH for the UV/S-ARP was 7.
 The removal efficiency of TCF by the process was obtained 96% under neutral pH conditions.
-The hydrated radicals, sulfite radicals and hydrogen ions play a major role in the ARP and the rate of transformation in water depends on the type and amount of abovementioned agents.
-The type and amount of above radicals is influenced by the pH of the water solution; therefore, solution pH is very effective in the conversion of target pollutant by the water treatment process.
+The hydrated radicals, sulfite radicals, and hydrogen ions play a major role in the ARP, and the rate of transformation in water depends on the type and amount of the abovementioned agents.
+The type and amount of above radicals are influenced by the pH of water solution; therefore, solution pH is very effective in the conversion of target pollutant by the water treatment process.

-Increasing the pH to 7 can be effective in increasing the reduction process because UV absorbance spectra of the sulfite solutions are also pH dependent and consequently increase the yield of radical species such as SO3• and eaq- radicals (Yu et al. 2018).
-Botlaguduru et al. showed that pH conditions greater than 7 favored the advanced reduction of the target pollutant that their results were agree with the results of the our research.
-Other researchers demonstrated that the production of eaq- , H• and SO3• is pH-dependent.
-Moreover, Liu et al. reports that sulfite ion (SO3-2) is the most dominate than other sulfite species such as bisulfite ion (HSO-3) and metabisulfite ion (S2O2-5) at neutral and alkaline pHs.
-So SO3-2 can absorb UV radiation and produce reactive radicals but at lower pH, more bisulfite and metasulfite are produced and the bisulfite ion absorbs a small amount of UV radiation and cannot produce active species.
+Increasing the pH to 7 can effectively increase the reduction process because UV absorbance spectra of the sulfite solutions are also pH-dependent and consequently increase the yield of radical species such as SO3• and eaq- radicals (Yu et al. 2018).
+Botlaguduru et al. showed that pH conditions greater than 7 favored the advanced reduction of the target pollutant that their results agreed with the results of our research.
+Other researchers indicated that the production of eaq- , H• and SO3• is pH-dependent.
+Moreover, Liu et al. report that sulfite ion (SO3-2) is the most dominant than other sulfite species such as bisulfite ion (HSO-3) and metabisulfite ion (S2O2-5) at neutral and alkaline pHs.
+So SO3-2 can absorb UV radiation and produce reactive radicals, but at lower pH, more bisulfite and metasulfite are produced, and the bisulfite ion absorbs a small amount of UV radiation and cannot produce active species.

 3.2.2 Effect of sulfite dosage

-Increasing the sulfite concentration from 60 to 120 mg/L increased the process efficiency from 80 to 96% (Fig. 5) but increasing sulfite concentration from 120 to 180 mg/L, significant difference was not observed in the decomposition efficiency (2.4% increase in the efficiency).
-However, with the increase of sulfite concentration from 120 to 180 mg/L, it might compete with TCF molecules for incident UV radiation inhibiting TCF photolysis and react with sulfite radicals.
-So, in this study 120 mg/L of sulfite concentration was recommended in UV/S-ARP for order to save sulfite consumption.
+Increasing the sulfite concentration from 60 to 120 mg/L increased the process efficiency from 80 to 96% (Fig. 5), but increasing sulfite concentration from 120 to 180 mg/L, a significant difference was not observed in the decomposition efficiency (2.4% increase in the efficiency).
+However, by increasing sulfite concentration from 120 to 180 mg/L, it might compete with TCF molecules for incident UV radiation inhibiting TCF photolysis and react with sulfite radicals.
+Hence, 120 mg/L of sulfite concentration was recommended in UV/S-ARP for the order to save sulfite consumption.

 According to Beer-Lambert's law, increasing the sulfite concentration results in increasing the absorption of UV light in the solution, ultimately leads to an increase in the reduction efficiency of TCF (Nyangiwe et al. 2018).
-The results of this study regarding the effect of sulfite concentration are consistent with the results of study accomplished by Entezari et al. (2018) for other environmental pollutants (Entezari et al. 2019), Xie et al. (2017) and Jung et al. (2014) demonstrated that increasing sulfite ion concentration caused to increased pollutants removal in ARPS because sulfite would absorb more UV radiation and originate more reductive radicals for decomposition of goal pollutants (Jung et al. 2014).
-Also, excessive increase of sulfite concentration can also affect the direct photolysis process and reduce the effect (Xie et al. 2017).
+The results of this study regarding the effect of sulfite concentration are consistent with the results of study accomplished by Entezari et al. (2018) for other environmental pollutants (Entezari et al. 2019), Xie et al. (2017) and Jung et al. (2014) showed that increasing sulfite ion concentration caused to increased pollutants removal in ARPS because sulfite would absorb more UV radiation and originate more reductive radicals for decomposition of goal pollutants (Jung et al. 2014).
+Moreover, excessive increase of sulfite concentration can affect the direct photolysis process and reduce the effect (Xie et al., 2017).

 3.2.3 Effect of TCF concentration